Remziye Hisar: Early years

 She was born 1902 in Üsküp (Skopje), then part of the Ottoman Empire, where her father Salih Hulusi was appointed as a civil servant.
 Her mother was Ayşe Refia.
 One year after the proclamation of the Second Constitution, the family returned to Istanbul in 1909.

 She was enrolled in a primary school while her grandmother hosted the family in her house.
 Remziye finished the 3-grade school in one year only earning her first diploma.
 With the appointment of her father to another place in Istanbul, the family moved again and she was schooled for the secondary education at different places on both sides of Bosporus.
 She then followed her teacher, who was appointed to the Girls' Teachers High School (Dârülmuallimât).
 She studied five years at the boarding school in Çapa, Fatih including the two additional years, which enabled study at a higher educational institution.
 Remziye was educated in natural science at "Darülfünun" (forerunner of today's Istanbul University), where her primary interest was in chemistry.
-She graduated with honors on July 15, 1919.
+She graduated with honors on 15 July 1919.

 Right after graduation, she joined a small group of her female schoolmates to go to Baku, Azerbaijan to serve there at a teacher's college.
 The group sailed to Batumi, and took a three-day train ride to Baku.
 During a dinner in Baku, given by a wealthy Azeri, Remziye met Reşit Süreyya (later surnamed Gürsey), a medicine doctor from Turkey.
-The couple engaged on March 18, 1920 and married one month later on April 20.
-Very soon after, she and her husband left Azerbaijan, which got invaded by the Soviet Army, and returned to Istanbul.
+The couple engaged on 18 March 1920 and married one month later on 20 April.
+Very soon after, she and her husband left Azerbaijan, which was invaded by the Soviet Army, and returned to Istanbul.

-On April 7, 1921, she gave birth to her son Feza (Gürsey), who later became a notable mathematician and physicist.
+On 7 April 1921 she gave birth to her son Feza (Gürsey), who later became a notable mathematician and physicist.
 She received a call from her former teacher, who in the meantime had become a director of education in the ministry, to go to Adana for serving there as a teacher.
 Remziye went there by sea via Mersin after leaving her one-and-half years old son to her mother and elder sister in İstanbul.
 She taught mathematics at a two-class school.

 After one year, she followed her husband to Paris, France to complete her higher education.
 In 1924, her daughter Deha (Gürsey Owen) was born in Paris, who became later the Turkish member of International Psychology Association.
 There, she was educated in chemistry at Sorbonne University, also being a student of Marie Curie.
 During this time, she received a scholarship from the Turkish government, and her son was with her sister in Paris.
 Remziye earned a certificate in biochemistry.
 She was the first Turkish woman to earn a certificate in Sorbonne.
 Although she wanted to conduct doctoral studies, she had to return home due to omission of her scholarship with the completion of her education.